rakia drink

 For example, to reduce the alcohol content of 1L of brandy from 56 ° to 40 °, we must calculate how much water must be added.

-To do that, we can use the formula B= (A1 – A2)/A2 x P or the calculator below.
+We can use the formula B= (A1 – A2)/A2 x P or the calculator below.

 Pundiluted spirit